DanielGomes14/PraticalTQS/lab1/P2Euromillions/README.md

 After opening up  the `index.html` file in the Browser, present on the  directory `target/site/jacoco ` , that was generated,  I got the following Results.

 ![image2](https://github.com/DanielGomes14/PraticalTQS/blob/main/lab1/P2Euromillions/image2.png)

 ![image3](https://github.com/DanielGomes14/PraticalTQS/blob/main/lab1/P2Euromillions/image3.png)

 ![image4](https://github.com/DanielGomes14/PraticalTQS/blob/main/lab1/P2Euromillions/image4.png)

+###  Which classes/methods offer less coverage?
+Are all possible decision branches being covered?

+The class that offered less coverage was the `CupponEuromillions` with only 40% coverage.
+The main reason for this was the fact that the `format()`method was not tested in any of the unit tests written.
+The `Dip` class had a coverage of 87%, which was not 100% just because the auto-generated methods like `hashCode()` or `equals` have not been tested.
+With exception of the lines 35 and  58 of the Dip class, which are if statements that only were covered in some of the possible decision branches, a  great amount of the decision branches have been covered totally.

 As we can see a really great part of the code  has been covered by the tests that were written.